 EMR systems that have a generic target market may not deliver the features you require as a pediatric practice.
 On the other hand, if you choose a pediatric-centric EMR, users are more likely to experience a familiar, intuitive workflow.

-The staff in a pediatric practice should be spending most of their time and energy thinking about the treatment of patients.
+The pediatric practice staff should spend most of their time and energy thinking about the treatment of patients.
 Your EMR system should facilitate pediatric processes and not be an impediment.
 Healthcare is already a complex discipline.
 The last thing you need is technology further compounding this complexity.

 Usability is crucial.
 If a demo version of the EMR is available, run a few tests with your team on the common functions you would be using during daily routines.
 You should be able to hit the ground running from the beginning.
-If there is a sense of confusion or ambiguity about what to do or where to go when you are using the EMR for the first time, future users are likely to encounter similar problems as well.
+If there is a sense of confusion or ambiguity about what to do or where to go when using the EMR for the first time, future users are likely to encounter similar problems.

 Over time, pediatric EMR users become highly skilled in their use of the system.
 Nevertheless, the developer of the system will always have unrivalled knowledge of the application.
 Therefore, the availability, reliability and quality of support available to you and your team is important.